JackEggie/project-euler/src/main/java/name/jacktang/projecteuler/_5/README.md

 	}
 }
 ```

 ## Discussion

-Take the product from large to small, and determine whether it is palindrome.
+The answer should be all the prime factors' product of all the numbers from 1 to 20.
+The times a prime factor occurs should be the index of its highest power.